rafael84/crawler-challenge/README.md

 the Gevent library.
 So, the program uses a lightweight concurrency model.

 The job is performed by the following steps:

 1. take an url from the queue
 2. make a request to this url
 3. mark it as visited
 4. check whether the response is ok to be parsed
-5. if the url corresponds to a product page, then extract data from it
+5. if the url corresponds to a product page, then extract data from it and save the data in the csv file
 6. extract more urls from the current page and add them to the queue

 This is repeated continuously until the queue is empty.